Conor Shanosky

-Conor Shanosky (born December 13, 1991) is a former American professional soccer player who played as a defender.
+Conor Shanosky (born December 13, 1991) is an American former professional soccer player who played as a defender.

 Early life

 Shanosky was born in Pittsburgh, Pennsylvania; he grew up in Sterling, Virginia.

 Professional career

 D.C.
 United

 Shanosky signed a professional contract with D.C.
 United on August 13, 2010, after having previously signed to play soccer for George Mason University.
 He was one of four players to sign homegrown player contracts with D.C.
 United from their academy system, the other three being Ethan White, Andy Najar, and Bill Hamid.
 He was not eligible to play in any matches during the 2010 season.

-On July 19, 2011 Shanosky joined USL Pro club Harrisburg City Islanders on loan.
-On March 2, 2012 the Fort Lauderdale Strikers of the North American Soccer League announced the signing of Shanosky on a season-long loan.
+On July 19, 2011, Shanosky joined USL Pro club Harrisburg City Islanders on loan.
+On March 2, 2012, the Fort Lauderdale Strikers of the North American Soccer League announced the signing of Shanosky on a season-long loan.
 On March 19, 2013, Shanosky was loaned to United's USL Pro affiliate Richmond Kickers for the 2013 season.

 Shanosky left D.C.
 United in 2015 after making a total of 6 appearances for the club.